laminas/laminas-form/docs/book/v3/application-integration/form-element-manager-mvc.md

 ];
 </code></pre>

-Now the custom factory will be used to instance the element.
+Now the custom factory will be used to create the element instance.

 ## Configuring the Form Element Manager

 The [configuration of the form element manager follows the exact same pattern](https://docs.laminas.dev/laminas-servicemanager/configuring-the-service-manager/) as for a normal service manager of laminas-servicemanager.

-In a laminas-mvc based application this means to use the application or module configuration, like `config/autload/global.php` or `module/Album/config/module.config.php`, and the configuration key `form_elements`:
+In a laminas-mvc based application this means using the application or module configuration, such as `config/autload/global.php` or `module/Album/config/module.config.php`, and the configuration key `form_elements`:

 ```php
 return [